ishita30/Notes/Angular.md

 package/library for state management
 State - data used in the application
-Store - data store - data will be stored to be read by component
+Store - data store - data will be stored to be read by component Selector - components can read data from store using selector Actions - to perform change in data in store
+Reducer - picks up the actions, logic written to change the data in store